- Journals & Databases

 - BMJ Best Practice is a clinical decision support tool that offers a step-by-step approach to help manage patient diagnosis, prognosis, treatment and prevention.

-- You need to login for the first time either through a university PC or on a mobile or laptop connected to Eduroam.
+- You usually need to login for the first time either through a university PC or on a mobile or laptop connected to Eduroam.
+At the moment, while the campus is closed, you can get off campus access by clicking here.

 - When you first access BMJ Best Practice you will be prompted to create an account.